gradle/gradle/design-docs/conflict-resolution-spec.md

 - A replaced by B (rule1) and C (rule2).
 A,B,C in graph
 uhappy paths:
 - cycle between come of the modules

+## Story: component replacement is explicit in the dependency reports

+It's an open question whether we want to implement this story.
+The existing presentation in the reports treats the replacements as conflict resolution which technically is correct because the module replacement declarations are an input to conflict resolution.
+The current model of a single selection reason attached to the module is not enough for real world use cases.
+Resulting resolved module is possibly a product of multiple resolution rules and multiple replacement declarations, possibly interleaving.
+Down the road we need a mechanism that describes/lists all the manipulations done to the module (model rules will address that).

+- a:a:1.0 replaces b:b:1.0, the 'dependencies' report shows "a:a:1.0 -> b:b:1.0"
+- a:a:1.0 replaces b:b:1.0, the 'dependencyInsight' report shows "a:a:1.0 -> b:b:1.0 (a:a replaces b:b)"
+- A replaces B, ResolutionResult object contains correct selection reason for B

 # Open issues